perpendicularai/APIinaShell/README.md

 ## 🗺️ How to
 To start using the api, you need to ensure that LlamaCpp is installed.
+- Download a fresh GGUF converted model from [Huggingface](https://huggingface.co/models?sort=trending&search=gguf) and provide the path to it in the script.
 - In a command prompt, run `uvicorn apiinashell:app --reload --host <ip address> --port <port number>`.
 This should start the api server at the configured address.
 - Open a browser and browse to the address displayed in the command prompt by appending 📰 /docs.
 You should see the :dependabot: api interface.